Cookie Settings

 February 23, 2021

 To understand the present, you have to know the past.
 Numerous predictions have already been made for 2021, but before following the trends, it is worth taking a step back to understand the consequential changes which occurred in the last twelve months.
 In a year when face-to-face interactions became difficult or impossible, contact centre agents rose to the occasion.
-The key CX stats of 2020 highlight three areas where customer experience evolved:
+The key customer experience stats of 2020 highlight three areas where customer experience evolved:

 • Cloud-based technologies, that enabled remote work on a massive scale and enhanced contact centres’ agility,